-with $r^2=x^2+y^2$ in each selected transverse plane $\vec{\rho}(r,\theta;z)$.
-The second moment of the action density distribution with respect to the cylinder's axis $z$ joining the two quarks is
+taking into consideration the axial cylindrical symmetry of the tube, $r^2=x^2+y^2$ in each selected transverse plane $\vec{\rho}(r,\theta;z)$ to quark axis $z$.

-which defines the mean square width of the tube on the lattice.
-The locus of the color sources corresponds to $z=0$ or $z=R$, respectively.
+The second moment of the action density distribution with respect to the cylinder's axis $z$ joining the two quarks is then given by $W^{2}(z)=\frac{\int dr r^{3} G(r,\theta;z)}{\int dr r G(r,\theta;z)}$, which defines the mean-square width of the tube.
+The localization of the color sources corresponds to $z=0$ or $z=R$, respectively.

-In Table~\ref{CompWidth} the numerical values of the mean-square width of the string at the middle plane between the two color sources are in-listed.
-The percentage differences in the measured width measured with the use of both ansatz in Table~\ref{CompWidth} indicate an almost constant shift amounting approximately to $22\%$ of that measured using unconstrained optimization $\sigma_{1} \neq \sigma_{2}$.

-Further measurements of the mean-square width at consecutive transverse planes $z=1$ to $z=4$ are enlisted in Table~\ref{WidthPlanesT09} of Appendix.~A. The width is estimated in accord to Eqs.\eqref{conGE} and \eqref{widthg} at each selected plane $z_i$ fixed with respect to one color source.
-We found the unconstrained optimization Eq.\eqref{conGE} is returning $\sigma_{1} \neq \sigma_{2}$ at all color separation distances.

-The numerical values in Table~\ref{WidthPlanesT09} are indicating a broadening in mean-square width of the string at all transverse planes $z_{i}$ as the color sources are pulled apart.
-The plot of the width at consecutive planes in Fig.~\ref{PlanesID1234T09} more clearly depicts an increasing slop in the pattern of growth as one considers farther planes from the quark sources up to a maximum slop in the middle plane.
+The width is estimated in accord to Eq.\eqref{eq:width1} and $W^{2}(z)$ at each selected plane $z_i$ fixed with respect to one color source.
+The obtained values in middle plane $z=R/2$ are shown in Fig.\ref{fig:MT08}.
+Notice, that the mean-square width of the string at all middle planes exhibit a broadening as the color sources are pulled apart.
+The width at consecutive transverse planes $z_{i}$, see Fig.\ref{fig:PlanesID1234}, more clearly depict an increasing slop in the pattern of growth as one considers farther planes from the quark sources up to the middle plane.